Just Passing Through Monhegan Island

 To understand what has inspired so many artists to reside and paint on this island — just around two miles long and a mile wide — one has to start with nature.
 Monhegan is all dramatic rocks and lush cliffs, soaring birds and fields of flowers (with the Lupine Gallery even named after the purple lupine flower that blankets the landscape in early June), stacks of lobster traps in fading colours, weathered shingled homes and endless horizon lines.
 It also boasts a 350-acre natural reserve, which takes up about two-thirds of its total area, 12 miles of well-marked nature trails, as well as some of the most rewarding views.
 There are no cars here.
 The sky, the sea, the green, the grey of the windswept and sea-battered cliffs, is all that the eye can see.
 If every scene looks like a painting, it is because it has been painted.

-Hopper and Wyatt created hundreds of landscapes here, and the endless vistas and magical light equally seduce every artist who visits or stays.
+Hopper and Wyeth created hundreds of landscapes here, and the endless vistas and magical light equally seduce every artist who visits or stays.
 The aforementioned Lupine Gallery exhibits many modern artists who paint on the island or paint the island and its surroundings, and scattered on every meadow, every hill, every beach cove are amateurs and pros, all with their easels — some visiting for the day, others renting one of the few dozen homes on the island and staying any number of weeks — drawing, sketching and admiring this vast bounty that nature has gifted them.

 There are some beautiful buildings through-out the area…the iconic lighthouse, the jewel-like schoolhouse, the Monhegan Museum of Art & History, which, considering the size of this place, packs quite a punch.
 These are not spared the artist’s eye, as the 30 or so permanent summer resident artists can attest to.
 Everything is subject matter, and the lobster fishermen are a favourite.
 Generations of fishing families have lived on the island, and while the numbers are dwindling, in a surprising twist, the younger women in the families are taking over some of the fishing.